apezel/broccoli-clext/README.md

 broccoli-clext build destination --environment=(development|production) broccoli-clext build --output=destination --environment=(development|production) --once
 broccoli-clext build --clean
+broccoli-clext build --no-watchman
 ```

 Watching for changes is the default behavior and broccoli-clext uses `broccoli-sane-watcher` to do that.

+Options :

-Use --once if you only want to disable the watch feature.
+--once if you only want to disable the watch feature.
+--no-watchman do disable wathcman and use poll.
+--clean to use rimraf

 ## License